nguyentruongky/youtube/README.md

 ###Timeline
 The project started at 4AM, Oct 13, 2016.

-- The first day ([Ep1](https://youtu.be/3Xv1mJvwXok)): Built the home screen with collection view in 38 minutes.
+- The 1st day ([Ep1](https://youtu.be/3Xv1mJvwXok)): Built the home screen with collection view in 38 minutes.
-- The second day ([Ep2](https://youtu.be/APQVltARKF8) and [Ep3](https://youtu.be/rRhJGnSmEKQ?list=PL0dzCUj1L5JGKdVUtA5xds1zcyzsz7HLj)): Add dummy data and format cell size.
+- The 2nd day ([Ep2](https://youtu.be/APQVltARKF8) and [Ep3](https://youtu.be/rRhJGnSmEKQ)): Add dummy data and format cell size.
 Custom the navigation bar and status bar.
 Create a custom menu bar with UICollectionView.
 Change to image tint color.
 Length: 28 minutes for Ep2 and 36 minutes for Ep3.
+- The 3rd day ([Ep4](https://youtu.be/Zud56x_VYvs)): Add dummy data, estimate the title size to change the title label height dynamically.
+Create 2 bar buttons and change their color.
+- The 4th day ([Ep5](https://youtu.be/WjrvcGAZfoI)): Working with the JSON.
+Call the service, get the result and parse JSON to the model.
+Extend the UIImageView to download image with GCD.
 - Update later...